legendcodermartino1245/ldac-optimization-guide/README.md

 ## Samsung Codec Behavior
-Aac override is also always active right if LDac isn't enabled Sbc is never the first codec when paired in bluetooth settings on samsung
+AAC override is also always active right if LDAC isn't enabled and does enable hd audio in dev settings.

+Sbc is never the first codec when paired in bluetooth settings on samsung